 The City has an affordable housing fund, Affordable Housing Trust Fund (AHTF), which is funded by several sources.
 One source is the fees that developers are subject to under the City Housing programs based on the number of affordable units to be provided.
 If there is a fraction of a unit required, then thru an established formula, that is a cash payment that is deposited into the AHTF.
 Also if the developer can prove a hardship in meeting the unit requirement, they can make an in lieu payment which is deposited into this account.
 Finally when liens that were placed on the units are paid off, that amount is deposited into the account.
-Once the amount reaches over \$200,000 an allocation process that coincides with the CDBG timeline is done.
-There have not been enough funds for an allocation since 2010 because of the lack of development because of the housing market down turn over the last few years.
-It is anticipated that in 2013, there will be over \$200,000 accumulated and an allocation process will occur with the CDBG FY 2014-2015 allocation process.
+Once the amount reaches over \$200,000 an allocation process that coincides with the CDBG timeline is followed.
+It is anticipated that in 2014 there will be over \$500,000 accumulated in the fund account and an allocation will occur for FY 2014-2015.
 It will probably take another two years to build that account for another allocation which should occur in 2016-2017.
-These at least 50 % of these funds must be used for housing down payment assistance and the remainder may be used for other housing projects.